-They’re known as open shifts and set shifts, and are defines as follows:
+They’re known as open shifts and set shifts, and are defined as follows:

 - Open shifts are scheduled in set intervals (say, every two weeks), and include unassigned shifts for which staff can volunteer.

-- Set shifts require every team member to have a firm schedule which rarely changes, unless there’s a request to do so.
+- Set shifts require every team member to have a firm schedule that rarely changes, unless there’s a request to do so.